roman-milk/roman-milk.github.io/katy-kisses.md

  Her fingers moved inside me, working with such persistence, wriggling to bring me closer to the brink.
 Then she kissed me again and my climax exploded.

  Our tongues squirmed and danced as the sensations rolled on and on.
 I pushed myself onto Ivana's hand, mashing my sodden centre against her.
 I even gripped her wrist and tried to shove more of her into my body.
-Report_Story #2